JOHNNYMACONNY/ybf-studio/docs/phase9_consultation_system_completion_summary.md

 ## 📋 **IMPLEMENTATION OVERVIEW**

-Phase 9 has been successfully completed, delivering a fully functional consultation system that integrates seamlessly with the existing AudioServiceApp infrastructure.
+Phase 9 has been successfully completed, delivering a fully functional consultation system that integrates seamlessly with the existing YBF Studio infrastructure.
 The system provides comprehensive consultation management capabilities for both clients and administrators.

 ---